formes20/MpBP/README.md

 ![mpbp](./mpbp_poster.png)

-Given an input region (often infinite perturbed input set) and a neural network *f*, *Bound propagation* methods propagate the input region along the neural network to compute a bound function for each neuron, thus the output neuron *f*.
+Given an input region (often infinite perturbed input set) and a neural network *f*, *bound propagation* methods propagate the input region along the neural network to compute a bound function for each neuron, thus the output neuron *f*.
 The provable bounds of *f*